fbeltrao/aksjobscheduler/ReadMe.md

 Company is using a Kubernetes cluster to host a few applications.
 Cluster resource utilization is high and team wants to avoid oversizing.
 One of the teams has new requirement to run jobs with unpredicable loads.
 In high peaks, the required compute resources will exceed what is available in the cluster.

-A solution to this problem is to leverage Virtual Kubelet, scheduling jobs that would starve the cluster outside of it.
+A solution to this problem is to leverage Virtual Kubelet, scheduling jobs outside the cluster in case workload would starve available resources.

 ## Running containers in Virtual Kubelet in Azure